Proposal for rapid response power station

 Millbrook Power is a Drax Group project to build and operate a rapid response gas-fired power station on land located on the Rookery South Pit, near the villages of Stewartby, Millbrook and Marston Moretaine in Bedfordshire.

 The project received planning consent on 13 March 2019.
-If built, Millbrook Power Station could run up to a maximum of 2,250 hours in any given year, provided that the five-year rolling average does not exceed 1,500 hours.
+Millbrook Power Station could run up to a maximum of 2,250 hours in any given year, provided that the five-year rolling average does not exceed 1,500 hours.
 It will provide back-up to other sources of electricity, including weather-dependent renewable and low carbon technologies such as wind turbines and solar farms.

 About Millbrook Power

 The power generation plant would be situated within Rookery South Pit and would cover an area of approximately 20 acres.
-The power station would enter commercial operation and could be operational subject to capacity market contracts in the early-to-mid 2020s.
+The power station would enter commercial operation by October 2024.
 Millbrook Power plant will have the capacity to generate up to 299 MW, providing enough instant electricity to power 150,000 households.
 It will operate as a ‘peaking plant’ generating electricity at times when the country’s need is greatest.

 Detailed technical and environmental studies were carried out in 2013/14.
 A series of public exhibitions were held in 2014 to share details of the project and receive feedback from people living in the local area.
 In addition, the project team have met local councillors a number of times to discuss plans and have provided local residents in the area with updates on the project and the planning process.
 Improvements to aspects of the project were made as a result of local dialogue.

 Under the ownership of Drax Group, the Millbrook Power project recommenced in December 2016.
 During the course of 2017, further studies were undertaken and a 35-day period of statutory public consultation was held in the early part of the 2017 summer.